Amil (name): Variants

 Âmil (Turkish), Ğamil (Гамил, Tatar), Ğəmil (Ғәмил, Bashkort).
-For the closely related Turkic Tatar and Bashkort, letter ğ (г / ғ) stands for the Arabic ghayn (خ, ʁ), which these languages use to replace the ayin (ع) with (/ʁa'mil/, /ʁæ'mil/).
-Occasionally they appear without ğayn (Амил, Әмил).

-In Hindi use, the name Amil does not seem to have the same Arabic root.

 In the Balkans, Amil is popular among Bosniaks in the former Yugoslav nations.
 In this region, it is used as a male given name, while the female equivalent is Amila (for example, Amila Glamočak).
 The name is an alternative variant to the name Amel, which is also popular among Bosniaks.
 This however might rather be rooted in the Arabic أمل (ʾamal), meaning "hope, aspiration".

+Homonymous names

+Amil is also a Galician surname and given name totally unrelated with the Arabic one.
+In this case, Amil comes from a place name in Galicia (see Amil (Galicia)), derived from the genitive of a possessor name of Germanic origin Alamirus, formed from the Gothic elements alls (all) and mereis (famous, renowned).

+In Hindi use, the name Amil does also not seem to have an Arabic root.